 It’s important for hotel managers to know how metasearch and OTAs are different, so that they can better tailor their promotional efforts.
 Let’s begin by looking more closely at the business model and user experience of each, so that we may better understand the difference between the platforms.

 The importance of metasearch

 In a metasearch, OTAs have a new distribution channel, and hotel managers, a new online marketing opportunity.
 A hotel metasearch compiles the room rates from numerous booking websites and OTAs onto a singular platform.
-This focuses the shoppers/users onto one site, reducing the need to browse multiple sites and thereby eliminating many distractions that would otherwise slow or even impede the purchasing process.
+This focuses travelers onto one site, reducing the need to browse multiple sites and thereby eliminating many distractions that would otherwise slow or even impede the booking process.
 Think of a hotel metasearch as a search engine purely for travel accommodations.

 Travelers use metasearch to find their ideal hotel and price, but not to book the hotel.
 The metasearch simply compares all available hotels and redirects travelers to the booking site of their choice.
 As such, the metasearch site does not charge commissions to hotels; instead, it charges the booking sites directly for clicks or visits sent to them (cost-per-click/pay-per-click, or CPC/PPC).

 Particularly in the travel and hospitality industry, the popularity of metasearch has rapidly increased since the early 2000s, principally facilitated by advancements in technology.
 A good example is trivago.

 By contrast, an OTA, or online travel agent, is just that: a travel agent.
 This is where users can research information and make bookings for various aspects of their trip, from single-night hotel stays to all-inclusive packages.

 Would you like to have insights delivered to your inbox?